Miller2545/peak-bloom-prediction/README.md

 # Cherry Blossom Peak Bloom Prediction
 ___

-This is the official template repository for George Mason’s Department of Statistics cherry blossom peak bloom prediction competition.
+The project skeleton was forked from the official George Mason University Cherry Blossom Prediction repository for creation of a competition entry.

 ## Abstract